stan-dev/design-docs/designs/0003-parallel_autodiff.md

 # Motivation
 [motivation]: #motivation

-Currently `map_rect` allows for parallelism, but it brings a few
+Currently `map_rect` allows map parallelism, but it brings a few
 restrictions:

 1. Very user unfriendly due to the requirement to pack and unpack data